Contact Sales

 Best Guidelines for Asking and Answering Conditional Questions

 While it may not appear so, there are logical form examples all around you.
 No, seriously.
 What about that Buzzfeed quiz?
 What about that order form?
 The newsletter subscription you agreed to because they offered a 10% discount on shoes?
 All of the conditional logic forms!
-What are the best methods for designing conditional questions, replies, and forms in general?
+What are the best methods for designing conditional form questions, replies, and forms in general?
 Here you have it:

 A) Don't pose queries that require others to look for answers